 The actual volume of liquid in the cask will also have decreased.
-This is what happens as whisky matures.
-The cask breathes, air moves in and out through the wood.
-Liquid in the cask evaporates.
+This is what happens as the whisky matures.
+The cask breathes and air moves in and out through the wood.
+The liquid in the cask evaporates.
 The flavour molecules in the spirit and the actual molecules of the wood of the cask interact with each other.

 In a dunnage warehouse or a racking warehouse, casks are stored on their sides.
 As they mature the liquid in them decreases.
 The top layer of spirit that is interacting with air increases in area as the years go by.
 But, if the cask is left long enough the top layer will decrease as it drops below the centre level of the cask.
 (See 40 YO)

-The above schematic is for illustration only and not to be taken as exact.
+The above schematic is for illustration only and is not to be taken as exact.

-The liquid in the cask reacts differently depending where it is in the cask.
-So, for instance ~ the layer of spirit on the top will interact with the air in the warehouse and inside the top of the cask.
+The liquid in the cask reacts differently depending on where it is in the cask.
+So, for instance, the layer of spirit on the top will interact with the air in the warehouse and inside the top of the cask.

 The colour is auburn tea or apricot and prune juice.
 Upon pouring we see big bubbles around the perimeter of the glass, an indication of high alcoholic strength.